Steve King: Elections

-In the wake of being stripped of his committee seats, King faced a credible primary challenger in State Senator Randy Feenstra, who represented much of the district's northwest portion.
+In the wake of being stripped of his committee seats, King faced a credible primary challenger in state senator Randy Feenstra, who represented much of the district's northwest portion.
 Feenstra outraised King by a significant margin.
 Ultimately, King lost to Feenstra, taking 36.7 percent of the vote to Feenstra's 45.7 percent.

 Tenure

 King is considered an outspoken fiscal and social conservative.
 After winning the 2002 Republican nomination, he said that he intended to use his seat in Congress to "move the political center of gravity in Congress to the right."
 During the 110th Congress, King voted with the majority of the Republican Party 90.9% of the time.
-He has continuously voted for Iraq War legislation, supported surge efforts and opposed a time table for troop withdrawals.
-During the 112th United States Congress King was one of 40 "staunch" members of the Republican Study Committee who frequently voted against Republican party leadership and vocally expressed displeasure with House bills.
+He voted for legislation authorizing the Iraq War and supported surge efforts and opposed a time table for troop withdrawals.
+During the 112th United States Congress, King was one of 40 "staunch" members of the Republican Study Committee who frequently voted against Republican party leadership and vocally expressed displeasure with House bills.
 In August 2015, King was named the least effective member of Congress by InsideGov due to his persistent failures to get legislation out of committee.
-On December 18, 2019, King voted against both articles of impeachment against Trump, as did all 195 Republicans who voted.
+On December 18, 2019, King voted against the first impeachment of Donald Trump, as did all 195 Republicans in the U.S. House of Representatives who voted.